PhillipSawyers/quizgame/README.md

 2. Click on 'Clone or download'.
 3. Click on 'Download ZIP'.

-## **Media**

-The photos used in this site were obtained either from the assets provided with the course content, or from Google images and free images downloaded from unsplash.com.
-I made sure all images were "free to use or share, even commercially".

 **Acknowledgements**

-A special mention to my mentor, Sunny Hebbar, for his feedback on my portfolio and for his help and clear explanation of things I didn’t quite understand during this project.
+A special mention to my mentor Alex, for his feedback on my project and his help instructing on ways to improve it.